 Many of the decisions we make as a society rely on advances in scientific knowledge.
 In this course, we will discuss a number of contemporary medical topics that involve complex scientific discoveries about health, the human body, disease and infection.
 We will consider genes and study the medical implications of our growing understanding of the human genome.
 We will study a number of recent cases in order to explore how scientific findings influence decision-making in hospitals and the selection of social policies.
 We will also discuss the background forces that shape medical research and how this affects the kinds of health problems that are prioritized.
 The objective of this course is to develop a solid understanding of biological concepts related to human health and consider them in their wider social and ethical contexts.

 Breadth Requirement: 3) Society and Its Institutions + 4) Living Things and Their Environment

 This course explores public health policy in Canada and connects it to the global political context.
 We study the evolution of Canadian healthcare into its current form and then turn to international institutional arrangements that offer different approaches to a range of health policy challenges, including universal health care, antimicrobial drug resistance, infectious disease, non-communicable diseases, maternal newborn and child health and environmental health.

-Breadth Requirement: 3) Society and Its Institutions
+Breadth Requirement: 2) Thought, Belief and Behaviour + 3) Society and Its Institutions

 The Medicine & Global Health stream’s partner, Health Studies, offers an undergraduate major that is likely to be of interest to students.
 Some students will graduate with a major or specialist degree from one of the Basic Science Departments of the Faculty of Medicine, or from the Human Biology Program in the Faculty of Arts & Science.
 Others pursue programs in Global Health, Public Policy, Bioethics or International Relations.
 Many combine majors from both groups.